colbyfayock/launchtime-workshop-gatsby/lessons/03 - Customizing Your React Leaflet Map with a Mapbox Basemap Style/README.md

 # Lesson 03: Customizing Your React Leaflet Map with a Mapbox Basemap Style

+Not all maps are the same and neither is the data that goes on top!
+Sometimes it's easier to visualize data on top of a map that shows a really simple vector illustration of the different regions, but sometimes showing actual satellite imagery can help someone understand what the data actually means.

+We're going to learn how to customize our map so we can prepare it to add our data on top.

 ## Objectives
 * Create a new Mapbox account
 * Create a new Map Style in Mapbox